How Industrial Companies Use Brand Story Videos to Build Trust

 It works across industries.
 Michelli serves clients in over a dozen industries.
 A single brand story video can speak to all of them because it focuses on the company — not just one service or one type of client.

 It gives your sales team something to use.
 A well-produced brand story video is not just a marketing asset.
-It is something a salesperson can send before a meeting, a business development lead can share after a call, and a marketing team can feature on the homepage, LinkedIn, and in email outreach.
+It's something a salesperson can send before a meeting, a business development lead can share after a call, and a marketing team can feature on the homepage, LinkedIn, and in email outreach.

 Who Should Consider a Brand Story Video